 Role:A node can be either universal, job runner or model provider; the role type of the particular node can be viewed here.
 As we can see, our “TANEWS” node has “Universal” role assigned and “TECHNB000” has “Job runner” role assigned.

-Max. job count: The maximum count of jobs that can be parallel run on a node can be viewed right here.
+Max. job count: The maximum count of jobs, that can run in parallel on a node, can be viewed right here.
 The number of jobs that can run on a node can be limited.
 In case of our nodes this job count is unlimited.

 Enabled: A node can either be enabled (it is online, and its service is currently running) or disabled.
 A node is disabled when it is running, but it is unavailable for further processing tasks.
 By default, the nodes are in enabled state, but it is recommended to set them here as disabled in case of planned system updates, or if any failure occurred and the problem must be fixed.